knative/serving-operator/README.md

         --update-crds

-Most values should carry over, but if you're starting from scratch, some post-editing of the file it generates will be required:
+Most values should carry over, but if you're starting from scratch, some post-editing of the file it generates may be required:

 * Add fields to address any warnings it reports
 * Verify `description` and `displayName` fields for all owned CRD's